NataliaCzeladka/celestial-buddies/TESTING.md

 ![Header initial sketch](docs/shutterstock_editor.jpg)

-- At some point I had two `<h1>` headings in the index.html file: one in the header and one in the introduction.
+- At some point I had two `<h1>` headings in the index.html file: one in the header and one in the introduction section.
 The second one got changed to `<h2>`.

 - I have initially written a lot of separate CSS declarations for various elements and classes changing background colour to black and font colour to white.
-Then I realised that it would be much easier and code efficient to replace it with one declaration for the entire body: `body {background-color: #000; color: #fff;}`
+Then I realised that it would be much easier and code efficient to replace it with one declaration for the entire body: `body {background-color: #000; Ucolor: #fff;}`

 - I have assigned `class="active"` to an `<a>` instead of `<li>` in the navigation bar, what resulted in the active tab changing colour to `#15418c` only in the middle.
 It wasn't visible on the big screen sizes.
 I have noticed this bug quite late in the process, when I was trying to figure out how to make a navbar responsive on smaller devices, and I used Flexbox for this purpose.